GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 open it in the latest [Chrome Canary](https://www.google.com/chrome/canary/).

-This time we’ll also need a helper extension that integrates with Chrome DevTools and helps it make sense of all the debugging information encoded in the WebAssembly file.
+This time we'll also need a helper extension that integrates with Chrome DevTools and helps it make sense of all the debugging information encoded in the WebAssembly file.
 Please install it by going to this
 link: [goo.gle/wasm-debugging-extension](https://goo.gle/wasm-debugging-extension)

-You’ll also want to enable WebAssembly debugging in the DevTools **Experiments**.
+You'll also want to enable WebAssembly debugging in the DevTools **Experiments**.
 Open Chrome DevTools, click the gear (**⚙**) icon in the top right corner of DevTools pane, go to the **Experiments** panel and tick **WebAssembly Debugging: Enable DWARF support**.